unbindapp/railpack/docs/src/content/docs/architecture/overview.md

 ## Build Plan

-Thie build plan is a JSON object that contains all the information necessary to generate an image.
+The build plan is a JSON object that contains all the information necessary to generate an image.
 Things that it includes are:

 - Base image